 Putting together a list of free SEO tools can be a daunting task.
 There are hundreds out there!
 I aimed to grab the ones that we’ve found valuable here at Buffer and the ones you can use via the web within minutes to get some amazing insights.

-If you’re interested in even more tools—like, hundreds!—here are a few places to start:
+If you’re interested in even more tools—here are a few places to start:

-- 100 Best SEO Tools and Resources – an interactive tools list, curated by Moz
+- The 60 Best Free SEO Tools [100% Free] — an interactive tools list, curated by Moz

-- SEO and Marketing Tools – a collection by Saijo George
+- Best SEO and Marketing Tools — a collection by Saijo George

 The Complete Beginner’s Guide to SEO — an overview of what you might be able to do with these tools